katewhee/networking-course/_labs/nibbletorrent-peer.md

 - You must use Python 3.8+.

-- The only third-party Python library you are allowed to use in this lab is the [requests](https://requests.readthedocs.io/en/latest/).
+- The only third-party Python library you are allowed to use in this lab is [requests](https://requests.readthedocs.io/en/latest/).
 That way you don't have to write your own HTTP client.
 All other third-party libraries are off limits.

 - You must name your program `peer.py`.